IAS on Facebook

 Hi Christopher.

 thanks for your explanations and your points illustrated by your "ballon"picture of the meristem/growing point describes nicely what my picture of the growing of a Typhonium tuber was or still is.
+I notioced the remains of the old not totally consum tuber at the very bottom of the tuber or below the new grown tuber at the end of the growing season as well.

 However, I cannot follow your suggestion on the marks our very observant member olvi found.

-very simple reason is that exactly one mark is found on one tuber that is big enough to have had a flower at the begining of the growing season.
+The very simple reason is that exactly one mark is found on one tuber that is big enough to have had a flower at the begining of the growing season.

 I attachhed a picture of some of my Sauramatum (syn.
-Typhonium) venosum 'Indian Giant'
+Typhonium) venosum 'Indian Giant'.
+The marks Olvi found are "marked" with an arrow.

 The very odd thing is that always only one of these marks is found on a tuber and interestingly always on at more or less the same position.

-I guess this speaks strongly against your suggestion of a coincidential occuring rot of an offset.
+I guess this s peaks strongly against your suggestion of a coincidential occuring rot of an offset.
 In other words, why should it always be one rooting offset (and not more) and alway in a position obove the "level" where the new offsets grew (I broke off the new offsets; those are the lighter marks).

+But what would then be an reasonalbe explaination for these marks?
 BTW, the small tubers infront of the big ones in the picture have not had a flower (bud) at the beginning of the growing season and such samll tubers never show these marks.
+So I still wonder, if the marks can be associated with the peduncle from the beginning of the growing season.

 Still looking forward for any comment........ maybe from Lord P(ure Wisdom) or any other botanist?????